maxryan4/RISC-V-T7/statements/Max.md

 end
 ```

-These 2 blocks of code are repeated 32 times but unfortunately with the current implementation it does not give the correct result.
+These 2 blocks of code are repeated 32 times giving the correct result at the end.

 ## What I learned